-Acne is not contagious, and while you may hear about an associated bacteria called P. acnes, this has not been caught from others and cannot be passed on.
-It can be tempting to use harsh products on your skin to try to eradicate this bacteria, but acne does not relate to skin being unclean.
-Astringents or exfoliants can cause irritation, further sebum production and the risk of additional bacterial infection.
+Acne is not contagious, and while you may hear about an associated bacteria called P. acnes, this cannot been caught from others and cannot be passed on.
+It can be tempting to use harsh products on your skin to try to eradicate bacteria, but acne does not relate to skin being unclean.
+Astringents or exfoliants can cause irritation, further sebum production, and the risk of additional bacterial infection.

-Daily skin cleansers that can help to unclog pores, helping to minimise sweat build-up and reduce outbreaks.
+Daily skin cleansers can help unclog pores, helping minimize sweat build-up and reduce outbreaks.

 There are products that contain medicated cleaning pads that can reduce the appearance of spots or help clear the spots more quickly.
 Clearasil pads are a good example of this type of product.
-It contains salicylic acid amongst other ingredients to bring down inflammation and reduce spots.
+It contains salicylic acid, amongst other ingredients, to reduce inflammation and reduce spots.

 For more persistent spots or outbreaks of acne, antibacterial treatments can help to control symptoms.
-A topical product such as Acnecide Gel 5% which contains benzoyl peroxide is shown to be effective.
-The gel needs to be applied regularly for between 6 to 8 weeks on average to achieve optimum control of acne spots.
-This product works by killing bacteria, absorbing excess oil whilst also releasing glycerine to hydrate the skin.
+Topical products that contain benzoyl peroxide, sulfur, or resorcinol have beenshown to be effective.
+These products need to be applied regularly for between 6 to 8 weeks on average to achieve optimum control of acne spots.
+They work by killing bacteria and absorbing excess oil.

 Products are available to buy over-the-counter, but if your acne is causing large inflamed cysts, leaving behind red scars or pocks and pits once healed, or is causing you psychological distress or low self-esteem, book a routine appointment with your doctor.